Looking for some great design examples in 2020? Read on.

 2020 has already seen this fashion continue to the fore and the selection we’ve woven together demonstrates ingenuity and design flair in different design areas from products to business cards.

-More awesome examples using repeat seamless pattern and other techniques.
+More awesome examples using repeat seamless patterns and other techniques.

 If you need some pattern designs, check out these 150+ Free Pattern Designs for Your Next Project

 Square, triangle, circle… voila!

 Strong, simple geometric shapes used in single or grouped forms have always and will always stand out.
 Clean, solid, recognizable, and used with huge flexibility, it is obvious why designers come back to them time and time again.
 The other advantage is that the forms lend themselves to any color scheme, blocks, shading, outline, heavy or light, and a variety of combinations – the whole world is made up of simple shapes.